joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 > [For more specific design ideas, please see here.](#api-design-principle)

-In addition, I also refer to the mental model of SFCs, which can separate the `render` part of components(this is optional):
+In addition, I also refer to the mental model of SFC, which can separate the `render` part of components(this is optional):

 ```tsx
 import sfc from 'jsx-sfc';